 If you do visit Crete in January, try to base your trip on history and culture, where you can duck inside if the weather gets wet or cold.

-January is the coldest month of the year in Crete, with average temperatures ranging between 8 and 16 degrees.
-Day time temperatures hover on average at 11 degrees.
+Weather in Crete in January: The coldest month of the year in Crete is January, with average temperatures ranging between 8 and 16 degrees.
+Day time temperatures hover on average at 11 degrees, and it is the wettest month of the year.

 Crete in February